Fidget Spinner Fatality Choking Hazard

 Sacramento Products Liability & Personal Injury Lawyer

-Hello, I’m Ed Smith and I am a Sacramento personal injury lawyer.
+Hello, I’m Ed Smith, a Sacramento personal injury lawyer.
 If you, or someone you love, has been injured due to an unsafe product, call me, Ed, at (916) 921-6400 for free, friendly advice.
-When calling outside of the (916) area, feel free to utilize my toll free number at (800) 404-5400.
+When calling outside the (916) area, please utilize my toll-free number at (800) 404-5400.

-Read our client ratings on: Google, Yelp and Avvo (the service that ranks attorneys).
+Read our client ratings on Google, Yelp, and Avvo (the service that ranks attorneys).

 Read some of my Verdicts and Settlements here,